 The College of Health Professions currently offers an extensive variety of programs that are appealing to students interested in the health professions.
-Our 18 academic programs consist of the bachelor's degree programs of Allied Health Sciences, Allied Health Sciences-Respiratory Care, Cardiovascular Sonography, Communication Sciences and Disorders, Diagnostic Medical Sonography-General (Abdominal & OB GYN), Health Information Management, Medical Laboratory Science, Radiation Therapy, and Therapeutic Recreation; the entry-level master's degree programs of Clinical Dietetics, Medical Dosimetry, Occupational Therapy, Physician Assistant Studies, Public Health, and Speech-Language Pathology; and the clinical doctorate Physical Therapy program and upcoming doctorate Audiology and Occupational Therapy programs.
+Our 17 academic programs consist of the bachelor's degree programs of Allied Health Sciences, Cardiovascular Sonography, Communication Sciences and Disorders, Diagnostic Medical Sonography-General (Abdominal & OB GYN), Health Information Management, Medical Laboratory Science, Radiation Therapy, and Therapeutic Recreation; the entry-level master's degree programs of Clinical Dietetics, Medical Dosimetry, Occupational Therapy, Physician Assistant Studies, Public Health, and Speech-Language Pathology; and the clinical doctorate Physical Therapy program and upcoming Audiology and Occupational Therapy doctorate programs.

 GVSU granted 405 bachelor's degrees and 279 graduate degrees in the 2018-2019 academic year to students in the College of Health Professions programs!

 To prepare exceptional professionals who will impact the health and well-being of the larger community.

 To create an environment that is recognized and respected for excellence in teaching, scholarship and service to the community, our professions, and the constituents we serve.